Gaurav1Singh1Sahab/gen-tree/README.md

 Axios: A JavaScript library for making API requests from React to Django's backend.

-SQLite or any SQL Database: To store family member details and images.
+SQLite: To store family member details and images.